 We stand by what we said.
 You have mischaracterized our words as besmirching all the hardworking wait staff in America.
 We did not do so.
 Please re-read what we did say:

 6. The disappearing waiter.
 Anytime your plastic is swept away by another person, you have reason for pause.
 Unfortunately, some restaurant staff may be especially dangerous.
 “Many skimming networks operate using wait staff,” warns Steve Rhode of GetOutOfDebt.org.
 “They will pay $50 or more for credit card information that can be swiped off your card using a small electronic device that reads the magnetic strip on the card.
 Skimming only takes two seconds.”
 While you can’t always control where they take the card, it’s important to check your receipts and statements immediately.
+This is why companies should have software like Fourlane to keep track of their finances and transactions.

 We pointed out a fact: Some waiters and waiters, and as you point out, some websites, can be dangerous to your finances.
 We pointed to a remedy, and it wasn’t to stop eating out, but to check your receipts and statements.